Center City Connector

 Additionally, given that the project connects with two already-in-use streetcar lines, we are identifying where we can reuse the same track to eliminate duplication and additional cost.
 An example of this is utilizing the South Lake Union Streetcar maintenance facility track as a turn-around for the Center City Connector.

-Final design for the Center City Connector is estimated to be complete in early 2016 with revenue service beginning in 2018.
+Final design for the Center City Connector is estimated to be complete by January 2018 with revenue service beginning in 2020.